About the School

 She has also been awarded first prize in the following competitions: Violins for Peace (2013), City of Vigo (2015 and 2017), Madrid Intercentros Melómano (2015), Soloists of Madrid’s Symphony Orchestra’s Talents Project (2016 and 2017), City of Llíria (2017), and the Francesco Geminiani Prize (Italy, 2019).
 She has also won the second prize at the 25th Andrea Postacchini International Competition (Italy, 2018), the City of Xátiva (2016), as well as the Mention of Honour at the Intercentros Melómano National Competition (2017).
 In addition, between 2016 and 2019 she was awarded a scholarship by Young Musicians of Madrid to take musical improvement courses abroad.

 She has performed as soloist with the Castilla y León Symphony Orchestra, conducted by Lucas Macías at the Miguel Delibes Auditorium in Valladolid; the Andrés Segovia Chamber Orchestra, conducted by Víctor Ambroa at the National Auditorium; Madrid’s Symphony Orchestra – Talents Project (four editions of the project) and the 430 Vigo Orchestra.
 She has also participated at the Santander Music and Academy Encounter, as well as in festivals including Ticino Musica (Switzerland), Allegro Vivo (Austria), and Lucca Classica (Italy).

-She plays a Otello Bignami violin loaned by the Associazione Premio Francesco Geminiani, as well as an Arcos González baroque violin bow, loaned by Fundación Albéniz.
+She plays a Otello Bignami violin loaned by Associazione Premio Francesco Geminiani, as well as an Arcos González baroque violin bow, loaned by Fundación Albéniz.